 Accessibility in Google Slides

-This Elgin Community College Accessibility in Google Slides Guide is an independent publication and is neither affiliated with, nor authorized, sponsored, or approved by Google.
-For permission to use content from this presentation or link to this document, please contact Elgin Community College Web Team at digitalaccess@elgin.edu.
+The Elgin Community College Accessibility Guides is an independent publication and is neither affiliated with nor authorized, sponsored, or approved by Adobe, Google, or Microsoft Corporation.
+For permission to use content from this presentation or link to this document, please contact the Elgin Community College Web Team at digitalaccess@elgin.edu.

 Overview